commonsharp/SurvivalProject-Server/README.md

 * Quests with multiple players isn't working well.
 Sometimes they work, sometimes they don't.
 * Big match experience/code gained doesn't work well (it seems slot 0 keeps getting exp).

+# 16/04/2017
+* Tried to fix a bug where the host of the server could not play the game, only to end up with the fact that the problem is with my router, and not the server. -_-

 # 15/04/2017
 * Coin bubbles are now randomly spawned throughout the game.
 Every player in the game adds 1 'tick' every 9 seconds.
 Every 10 ticks, a random coin bubble is spawned.
 That means if there's 1 player in the room, a coin bubble will spawn every 90 second, and if there are 2 players, a coin bubble will spawn every 45 seconds.
 You get 1000 coins for a regular coin bubble and 3000 coins for a triple coin bubble.
 The values are subject to change.
 * You can now verify users in the send memo screen.